iferhatzdemir/Java_Study/array_min_max/readme.md

-## Finding the nearest large and small number to the entered number# ATM Project
+## Finding the nearest large and small number to the entered number

 Details